FishCenter Live: Guests

 100 gecs, Alvvays, George Clinton, Carach Angren, Consider the Source, Dinosaur Jr., Injury Reserve, John Maus, Dying Fetus, Billie Eilish, Yung Lean, Daughters, Hard Working Americans (HWA), Colin Hay, Le Butcherettes, Los Lobos, Morbid Angel, Pigeons Playing Ping Pong, Rainbow Kitten Surprise, David Sedaris, Tower of Power, Trampled by Turtles, and Turkuaz played on FishCenter Live.
 Alvvays' played the song "Not My Baby" from their sophomore album Antisocialites.
 HWA played the songs "Burn Out Shoes" and "Half Ass Moses".
 HWA was on tour promoting their live album We're All In This Together.
 Post Malone was also a guest twice and did Trivia on frequent FishCenter guest Kelvin Taylor (actor), along with being bitten by Mom after drinking 9 beers on his first appearance.
 Waka Flocka Flame and DJ Whoo Kid played on FCL as well.
 Fish-themed Joy Division cover band, Koi Division, said their dream is to appear on FishCenter Live.
 George Clanton and Nick Hexum played the song "Aurora Summer".
 100 Gecs later included their performances on the show in the digital version of 1000 Gecs and the Tree of Clues, released on July 10, 2020.
 The final band to play on the show was Dawes, who appeared on the November 12, 2020 episode.

 Collaboration

-On 24 October 2019, American rock band Cage the Elephant released a music video for the song "Social Cues" from their eponymous album.
+On 24 October 2019, American rock band Cage the Elephant released a music video for their single "Social Cues".
 It was shot at FishCenter Live with additional direction from Matt Shultz.